alancoomeynts-hub/lifesciskills-academy/README.md

 - Non-industry workers looking to transition.
 - HR departments looking to create Bespoke training for their manufacturing company or fund private course intakes for employers.

+## User Stories
+ 1. As a graduate would like easy access to course enquiry forms as quciky

 # Website Layout Planning

 ## Palette: